 My closet office nook is now two years old so it’s hardly a picture-perfect space anymore.
 But you get the idea!

 As it turns out, my dog Hunter loves everything about this office nook area, and he likes to hang out both on the bench and inside it.
 When he was a puppy, we hadn’t yet installed the desk, so the end of the bench was open still.
 He’d crawl into the bench and hide in there.
-So when we put in the desk, we left a little hole in the side of it for him and he still goes in, even thought he’s a grown dog now.
+So when we put in the desk, we left a little hole in the side of it for him and he still goes in, even though he’s a grown dog now.
 Needless to say, I don’t use it for storage anymore.
 He loves to hang out with me while I work. 🙂

 Oh, and yes, that bench cushion is indeed covered with old sweaters I stitched together to make a cover.
 I love playing with old sweaters.

 If you have any questions about how we upcycled this DIY computer desk, please comment!
-And definitely check out HomeTalk.com if you’re interested in other DIY home projects!
-I also post a number of my own projects over there, too.

 Like this tutorial?
 Pin it!